 |Location||27.7-mile Elliott Highway|

-The Wickersham Dome Trail begins near the parking entrance on the north side of the lot.
+The trail to Wickersham Dome begins on the Summit Trail near the parking entrance on the north side of the lot.
 It follows a wide, well-marked path along some rocky ridges and open tundra.
 After the first mile, the trail drops into the forest.
 This section can be very wet in the summer, even with boards laid down in the mud, so bring boots.
 After 0.4 miles in the forest, turn left at the trail junction toward the summit trail shelter.

 Continue uphill to the closest rocky outcroppings.
-There’s a stone windshelter here with a USGS marker.
+There’s a stone wind shelter here with a USGS marker.
 I’ve often encountered marmots here.
-This makes a good turn-around, the view doesn’t get much better if you continue to the top.
-Otherwise, follow the low-angle ridge gradually to the summit to the north, where suddenly a radio tower comes into view (0.5 miles from the first outcropping – blue trail on map).
+This makes a good turn-around.
+The view doesn’t get much better if you continue to the top.
+Otherwise, follow the low-angle ridge gradually to the summit to the north, where suddenly a radio tower comes into view (0.5 miles from the first outcropping – blue trail on the map).

-From Fairbanks head north on the Steese Highway (AK-2).
+From Fairbanks, head north on the Steese Highway (AK-2).
 In Fox, stay straight (becoming the Elliott Hwy – still AK-2).
-Follow the Elliott Highway for 26.2 miles (about 35 minutes).
+Follow the Elliott Highway to mile 27.7 miles (about 35 minutes).
 The Wickersham Dome Trailhead is a well-marked pull-off on the right as you near the top of a hill.

 If you’ve hiked this trail recently, please feel free to post trail conditions in the comments below!